 As with most medications and supplements, it is generally recommended you find the lowest effective dosage to alleviate your ailment.
 The same goes for CBD.
 It’s best to start with lower dosages and work your way up as needed.

 Dosage of CBD for individuals is dependent on a range of factors, including:

 ● Past experience with CBD

-● The condition & severity of condition you’re treating
+● The condition & severity of the condition you’re treating

 ● Your individual body chemistry